usgs-coupled/phreeqc3/README.Linux.txt

 	make

-6. Check that compiled version runs the test cases
+6. Check that compiled version runs the test cases.
+Check may take several minutes.

 	make check

+    Results of running the test cases are stored in the directory

+    	Release/test

 7. Install the program.
-By default the program is installed in /usr/local/bin, /usr/local/lib, etc. You can specify an sstallation prefix other than "/usr/local" by using the"--prefix", --prefix=$HOME for example.
+By default the program is installed in /usr/local/bin and /usr/local/share/doc/phreeqc.
+You can specify an installation prefix other than "/usr/local" by using the prefix option, prefix=$HOME for example.

     	make install

+    The locations of various files are given (a) for default installation (make install), and (b) if prefix is defined to be $HOME (make install prefix=
+    $HOME). $HOME is used to represent your home directory in the following pathnames.

+    Executable:
+      	(a) /usr/local/bin/phreeqc
+    	(b) $HOME/bin/phreeqc

+    Documentation (PDFs, README, NOTICE, phreeqc.txt):

+    	(a) /usr/local/share/doc/phreeqc
+    	(b) $HOME/share/doc/phreeqc

+    Databases:

+    	(a) /usr/local/share/doc/phreeqc/databases
+    	(b) $HOME/share/doc/phreeqc/databases

+    Example input files:

+    	(a) /usr/local/share/doc/phreeqc/examples
+    	(b) $HOME/share/doc/phreeqc/examples

-E. Running the program
+D.3.
+Running

 If PHREEQC has been installed in a directory included in the users' PATH, the program can be executed with any of the commands below.